Usage:

 Claude Chat to Operate ChimeraX

-this only needs to be done once per computer and ChimeraX version.
+this only needs to be done once per host per ChimeraX version.

 - on Mac: ~/Library/Application Support/Claude/claude_desktop_config.json